Dutch, Australians find omicron variant; others curb travel

 THE HAGUE, Netherlands (AP) — The Netherlands confirmed 13 cases of the new omicron variant of the coronavirus on Sunday and Australia found two as the countries half a world apart became the latest to detect it in travelers arriving from southern Africa.

-While much remains to be learned about the new variant, researchers are concerned that it may be more resistant to the protection provided by vaccines and could mean that the pandemic lasts for longer than anticipated.
+"I do think it’s more contagious when you look at how rapidly it spread through multiple districts in South Africa.
+It has the earmarks therefore of being particularly likely to spread from one person to another. … What we don’t know is whether it can compete with delta,” Collins said on CNN’s “State of the Union.”

+Collins said the news should make everyone redouble their efforts to use the tools the world already has, including vaccinations, booster shots and measures such as mask-wearing.

 The Dutch public health authority confirmed that 13 people who arrived from South Africa on Friday have so far tested positive for omicron.
 They were among 61 people who tested positive for the virus after arriving on the last two flights to Amsterdam’s Schiphol airport before a flight ban was implemented.
-They were immediately put into isolation, most at a nearby hotel, while sequencing was carried out.
+They were immediately put into isolation, most at a nearby hotel.

 Israel moved to ban entry by foreigners and mandate quarantine for all Israelis arriving from abroad.